maptiler/manual/usage.rst

  Skip the empty space between separate maps and don't create empty tiles.
 This option can improve the speed of rendering if there are huge areas between maps.
 This is the default option for `-store dir`.

 `-no_sparse`
- Fills the empty space between separate maps (if there is some) with empty tiles in background colour.
+ Fills the empty space between separate maps (if there is some) with empty tiles in the background colour.
 This option can take longer to render and take more disk space, if there are huge areas between maps, as these have to be created.
-This is default option for `-store mbtiles` and `-store geopackage`.
+This is a default option for `-store mbtiles` and `-store geopackage`.

 Hybrid tile format
 ----------

-MapTiler allows rendering into a hybrid tile format which allowes transparent tiles using transparent format (such as PNG) and tiles without any transparency at all are saved into a different format (such as JPEG).
+MapTiler allows rendering into a hybrid tile format which allows transparent tiles using transparent format (such as PNG) and tiles without any transparency at all are saved in a different format (such as JPEG).
 For aerial photos overlays or other datasets, this can mean a significant saving of the storage.
 Generated files are without extensions.
 This is done to simplify the generated OpenLayers viewer.

 Example of usage: ::